 - Declared an education major. - Met with an education advisor to plan their schedule and discuss qualifications. - Earned a minimum Augustana GPA of 3.00.
-Students with overall GPAs of 2.75-2.99 may be enrolled if space is available and they have had at least one term with a 3.0+ GPA. • Earned at least a B- in: FYI 101 or its equivalent.
-(For grades below B- see your education advisor for remediation expectations.)
+Students with overall GPAs of 2.75-2.99 may be enrolled if space is available and they have had at least one term with a 3.0+ GPA. - Earned an average grade of "B-" or higher in College Writing (FYI-101 and FYI 102 or equivalent).
 Admission to the Teacher Education Program is by written application and is required for students to take any education program course beyond EDUC301.
 Note: Grades lower than a C- or lower are not accepted by the State of Illinois in courses required for licensure.
-See your Education Department advisor for more information about this requirement. - 1.
+See your Education Department advisor for more information about this requirement.
+Successful applicants will meet these criteria: - 1.
 Earned an Augustana grade-point average (GPA) of 3.00. - 2.
 Secured the signature of the major advisor of the field in which the student is preparing to teach. - 3.
 Secured the signature of the Education Department advisor. - 4.
-Earned a grade of at least B- or equivalent in: FYI101 or its equivalent and EDUC301, Educational Psychology and Assessment.
-(For grades below B-see your education advisor for remediation expectations.)
+Earned a minimal average grade of "B-" in College Writing (FYI 101 and FYI 102 or equivalent); earned a minimum grade of "B-" in EDUC 301.
+(For grades below B- see your Education advisor for remediation expectations).
 The minimum GPA requirement for standard admission to the Teacher Education Program is 3.00.
-Any student with a GPA in the 2.75-2.99 range shall also be considered for provisional admission to the program providing that he/she: - 1) Secures an oral or written statement of support from his/her academic advisor; - 2) Earns a 3.0 in the term during which EDUC301 was taken; and, - 3) If asked by the committee chair, meets with the Subcommittee on Admission to and Retention in Teacher Education and presents a convincing case for his/her admission to the program.
+Any student with a GPA in the 2.75-2.99 range shall also be considered for provisional admission to the program providing that they: - 1) Secure an oral or written statement of support from their academic advisor; - 2) Earn a 3.0 in the term during which EDUC301 was taken; and, 3) If asked by the committee chair, meet with the Subcommittee on Admission to and Retention in Teacher Education and present a convincing case for their admission to the program.

 Students dismissed from the Teacher Education Program because of GPA deficiencies will be required to wait a minimum of one term (not including J-Term) before reapplying to the program.
 Reapplication procedures will be monitored closely, taking individual student considerations into account.
 A student may be readmitted to the program only once.
-In order to be readmitted the student must secure a letter of support from his/her major advisor and personally meet with the Subcommittee on Admission to and Retention in Teacher Education.
+In order to be readmitted the student must secure a letter of support from their major advisor.
+If asked by the committee chair, the student may also be required to personally meet with the Subcommittee on Admission to and Retention in Teacher Education.
 At that particular meeting the student must present a convincing case for readmittance.
 Admission to Student Teaching Admission to student teaching is by written application.
-Prior to admission the student must be in good standing in the Teacher Education Program and have: - 1.
-Earned grades of at least C- or equivalent in all education courses with a grade lower than a B- in no more than two education courses. - 2.
-Earned credits at Augustana in the areas of educational psychology, methods and clinical experience. - 3.
-Earned a minimum of 24 credits with grades of at least C- or equivalent in the field in which student teaching is to be completed. - 4.
-Completed 80 or more clock hours of pre-student-teaching clinical experience. - 5.
-Secured the recommendation of the advisor(s) or the chair(s) of the field(s) in which the student is preparing to teach. - 6.
-Secured the recommendation of the Education Department advisor. - 7.
-Met all conditions of any provisions applied at the time of admission or established during the course of enrollment in the Teacher Education Program. - 8.
-Completed all work from previous terms in which "I" (incomplete) grades were received. - 9.
-Passed the Illinois Content Test in the field for which licensure is being sought.
-The minimum Augustana GPA requirement for student teaching will be 3.00 unless the Subcommittee on Admission to and Retention in Teacher Education makes allowances for a student in the 2.75-2.99 range.
-Grading for Student Teaching P (Pass): A student receiving a Pass grade receives credit for the experience and is allowed to continue in the professional education sequence.
-NR (Not Recommended): A student receiving a Not Recommended grade will not receive departmental recommendation for licensure but will receive college credit for the experience.
-F (Fail): A student receiving a Fail grade does not receive credit for the experience and may not, except by petition, continue in the professional education sequence.
-Recommendation for Licensure and Program Graduation To be eligible for an Augustana College recommendation to the State of Illinois for licensure the student must have: - 1.
-Satisfied all requirements of the Teacher Education Program. - 2.
-Passed the appropriate edTPA (Teacher Performance Assessment). - 3.
-Secured the recommendation of the chair(s) of the teaching field(s).
-To be licensed in Illinois the student must have:
+Prior to admission the student must be in good standing in the Teacher Education Program and have: 1.
+Earned grades of at least C- or equivalent in all education courses with a grade lower than a B- in no more than two education courses.
+2. Earned credits at Augustana in the areas of educational psychology, methods and clinical experience.
+3. Earned a minimum of 24 credits with grades of at least C- or equivalent in the field in which student teaching is to be completed.
+4. Completed 80 or more clock hours of pre-student-teaching clinical experience.
+5. Secured the recommendation of the advisor(s) or the chair(s) of the field(s) in which the student is preparing to teach.
+6. Secured the recommendation of the Education Department advisor.